bmwcarit/ramses-composer-docs/monkey/manual.md

 Back to our example, the LightControl Lua script maps a set of static lights to a set of fixed directions, and emulates disco-like light colors.
 Let's have a look how it does that.

-Opening the script file, you will find two functions - an `interface()` and a `run()` function.
+Opening the script file, you will find three functions - an `interface()`, an init() and a `run()` function.
+Let's have a look at each of them.

+### The interface() function

-Ramses Composer expects to find these two functions in every Lua script.
+Ramses Composer expects to find an `interface()` function in every Lua script.
-The `interface()` method declares the expected inputs and the produced outputs of the script (note the IN and OUT global variables).
+The `interface()` declares the expected inputs and the produced outputs of the script by adding entries in the IN and OUT global variables and specifying their type (integer, floating point number, string, etc.).
-Those are the same you will see in the Property Browser under the `Inputs` and `Outputs` tabs respectively.
+Those properties are the same you will see in the Property Browser under the `Inputs` and `Outputs` tabs respectively.
+Each property receives a default value - 0, 0.0, empty string, etc..
+Inputs can be assigned other values in the composer, while outputs can only be modified by the Lua script itself and are thus "greyed out" in the editor.

+### The run() function

+The `run()` function is another mandatory component of every Lua script.
+It is executed whenever any of the inputs changed and the outputs need re-evaluating.

+In this example, the `run()` function sets the light direction based on the current light id and optionally the diffuse color of the monkeys.
 You can modify the input values and observe the output values changing according to the script logic.

+### The init() function

+Sometimes, it's useful to have global variables which are initialized once and always available.
+The optional `init()` function does just that - allows any data to be stored in the `GLOBAL` table and referred to either from the `interface()` or from the `run()` functions.

+In this example, we use the `GLOBAL` table to store a default diffuse color - one which is assigned to the corresponding diffuse color output if no input data is provided.

+## What does the Lua script do?

+You can modify the input values and observe the output values changing according to the script logic.
 For example, you can set `0`, `1` or `2` in the light_id field, and observe that the lighting of the monkeys changes.
 But why?

 First, the `run()` method of the Lua script is executed whenever any of the inputs changed and the outputs need re-evaluating.
-In this example, the `run()` method sets the light direction based on the current light id and the light color based on the simulated time.
+In this example, the `run()` method sets the light direction based on the current light id.
 But which values to use?
 As documented above the script's `interface()` method, setting light_id to 0, 1 and 2 switches the light position to different static values.
 This kind of documentation is supposed to help a software developer to integrate the asset in a real application - where these values would come from the application logic.